ray-project/ray/doc/source/tutorial.rst

 Overview
 --------

-Ray is a Python-based distributed execution engine.
+Ray is a distributed execution engine.
 The same code can be run on a single machine to achieve efficient multiprocessing, and it can be used on a cluster for large computations.